vidaldid-rte/dynawo-large-scale-validation/doc/Configuring events in Dynawo and Astre HOWTO.md

 In Astre:
 ---------

+A step by step example using load ".ANDU7TR751" (Lille case):

   * Find the corresponding load in Astre: among elements with tag "conso", find nom == ".ANDU7TR751".
 Keep its "num" attribute, which is the load id.